 Before venturing into any of these freezing wildernesses, it's worth checking out the kp index, a measure of electromagnetic activity in the atmosphere.
 A reading of two or higher is considered good for Northern Lights spotting.

-Here are some of the places the auroras will be showing up.
+Here are some of the places auroras show up.

 Best spot: By the Jokulsarlon Glacier Lagoon.

-"You can see the Aurora everywhere in Iceland," says Moyan Brenn, who's spent the past year photographing the Northern Lights.
+"You can see the Aurora everywhere in Iceland," says Moyan Brenn, who spent 2013 photographing the Northern Lights.

 For him, the Jokulsarlon Glacier Lagoon, on the southeast coast of Iceland about 250 kilometers from Reykjavik, makes for a perfect shot.